TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/rocket-lab-very-happy-with-space-force-plan-to-procure-launch-services/" >🔗</a> **[SpaceNews]** Rocket Lab ‘very happy’ with Space Force plan to procure launch services
+- <a href="https://tlpnetwork.com/news/2023/03/russian-assets-seized-at-the-baikonur-cosmodrome" >🔗</a> **[The Launch Pad]** DEVELOPING STORY: Russian Assets Reportedly Seizes At The Baikonur Cosmodrome By Kazakh Authorities
+- <a href="https://tlpnetwork.com/news/2023/03/russian-assets-arrested-at-the-baikonur-cosmodrome-by-kazakh-authorities" >🔗</a> **[The Launch Pad]** DEVELOPING STORY: Russian Assets Reportidly Arrested At The Baikonur Cosmodrome By Kazakh Authorities
 - <a href="https://spacenews.com/floridas-space-economy-the-future-is-now/" >🔗</a> **[SpaceNews]** Florida’s Space Economy: The Future is Now
 - <a href="https://sci.esa.int/web/director-desk/-/extended-life-for-esa-s-science-missions" >🔗</a> **[ESA]** Extended life for ESA's science missions
-- <a href="https://spacenews.com/boeings-ground-system-for-u-s-satellite-communications-passes-key-test/" >🔗</a> **[SpaceNews]** Boeing’s ground system for U.S. satellite communications passes key test
-- <a href="https://arstechnica.com/science/2023/03/the-launch-of-japans-large-new-rocket-fails-after-a-second-stage-problem/" >🔗</a> **[Arstechnica]** After nearly a decade in development, Japan’s new rocket fails in debut
-- <a href="https://www.cnbc.com/2023/03/07/blacksky-bksy-q4-results.html" >🔗</a> **[CNBC]** Satellite imagery company BlackSky sees quarterly losses slow as it adds another military contract

 ### Launch-related News 🚀